adaltas/jumbo/README.md

 When you add a new VM to a cluster with services installed, the clients of each service are automatically installed on the vm.

+A list of all the services supported by Jumbo is available [here](#supported-services-and-components).

 #### Component installation

-If you choose to not auto-install the components with the flag `--no-auto`, you have to manually add components with `addcomp` on the machines of your choice.
+If you choose to not auto-install the components with the flag `--no-auto`, you have to manually add components with `addcomponent` on the machines of your choice.
 Use the command `checkservice` to see what components are missing for the service to be complete:

 ```shell
 jumbo (mycluster) > checkservice ANSIBLE